Operating systems have service management subsystems that support starting and stopping services when the host operating system

 Re-installing the node.

-All user data stored in a failed node is lost.
+For a restart on failure, all user data stored in the failed node is lost.
 TIBCO recommends replicating your data to another node as needed.

 Use these steps to completely remove an installed service.
 These steps use the default shipped service name,